-On the surface, it seems Leonard Nimoy succeeds at whatever task he tackles.
-He has acted in films, television, and theater, and most likely will be linked forever to his memorable portrayal of Star Trek's Mr. Spock.
-He is an author of poetry and other works, as well as a director and a producer.
+On the surface, it seems Leonard Nimoy succeeded at whatever task he tackled.
+He acted in films, television, and theater, and most likely will be linked forever to his memorable portrayal of Star Trek's Mr. Spock.
+He was an author of poetry and other works, as well as a director and a producer.
 He even recorded almost a dozen albums, and there, unfortunately, is where Nimoy finally faltered.
-One recording, Mr. Spock's Music From Outer Space, is particularly campy.
-Featured numbers include "Highly Illogical," "Spock Thoughts," and "Amphibious Assault," as well as a cover of "Where Is Love?" from the musical Oliver.
+One recording, Mr. Spock's Music from Outer Space, is particularly campy.
+Featured numbers included "Highly Illogical," "Spock Thoughts," and "Amphibious Assault," as well as a cover of "Where Is Love?" from the musical Oliver.

-Among the titles of Nimoy's other albums are The Touch of Leonard Nimoy, The Way I Feel, The Martian Chronicles, The War of the Worlds, and The Illustrated Man.
-A compilation album titled Highly Illogical was also marketed, with covers of "Proud Mary," "If I Was a Carpenter," "Everybody's Talkin'," "Both Sides Now," "If I Had a Hammer," and "Abraham, Martin, John."
-Die-hard fans of Mr. Spock and dedicated Trekkies who follow similar series-related trivia continue to keep track of the entire list of releases and the albums' availability, as well as similar recordings by William Shatner, who played opposite Nimoy in the role of Captain James T. Kirk.
+Among the titles of Nimoy's other albums are The Touch of Leonard Nimoy, Two Sides of Leonard Nimoy, The Way I Feel, The Martian Chronicles, The War of the Worlds, and The Illustrated Man.
+A compilation album titled Highly Illogical was also marketed, with covers of "Proud Mary," "If I Was a Carpenter," "Everybody's Talkin'," "Both Sides Now," "If I Had a Hammer," and "Abraham, Martin & John."
+Die-hard fans of Mr. Spock and dedicated Trekkies who followed similar series-related trivia kept track of the entire list of releases and the albums' availability, as well as similar recordings by William Shatner, who played opposite Nimoy in the role of Captain James T. Kirk.